 Simone has been a beacon, a spiritual sister, and a catalyst to innumerable artists of all generations: Aretha Franklin, Mary J. Blige, Alicia Keys, John Legend, Lauryn Hill, Laura Mvula, Brittany Howard, Sade, Jeff Buckley, David Bowie, Perfume Genius, Jay-Z, Kanye West, Talib Kweli, George Michael, and Prince (and yes, Nina even covered Prince's "Sign 'O' The Times").
 The Rock and Roll Hall of Fame's overdue decision to induct Simone this April, decades after she first became eligible in 1983, seems tardy at best —and you can't help but imagine Simone's sharp retort ... dissolving again, perhaps, to a smile.

 Nina Simone made us weep, articulated our rage, turned a mirror to our hate and prejudice, and inspired a generation in the throes of resistance.
 She still does so, nearly 15 years since her passing.
 She is not only one of our most vivid #FUVEssentials, she's essential to who we are as Americans.
-And today, February 21, on what would have been her 85th birthday, we thank her for her courage, her guidance, and her vision.
+We thank her for her courage, her guidance, and her vision.

 #FUVEssentials: Nina Simone (Spotify playlist compiled by FUV's Rita Houston)